qmk/qmk_firmware/keyboards/ergodox_ez/keymaps/bdk/readme.md

 My first layouts had multiple layers that I could switch to, but that overloaded my brain.
 This layout basically only uses 1 extra layer.
-Technically there's also a function key layer, but I only use those keys for a handlful of things: boot order, rename, reload page, that's basically it.
+Technically there's also a function key layer, but I only use those keys for a handful of things: boot order, rename, reload page, that's basically it.

 ## Brackets should be easy to use